emuvi/ichain/README.md

 - `each`
   > pass line by line the expected output.
 - `fork`
-  > distributes the lines for the parallels.
+  > distributes the lines for the parallels calling.
 - `nth`
   > gets the line of the nth specified number.